andrewdatalab/andrewdatalab.github.io/_posts/2026-02-01-welcome-to-data-lab.md

 This is my first post on my new Chirpy blog.
 I'll be sharing my journey through networking, cloud, and AI.

 ### My Goals
-1. Document technical projects.
-2. Share insights on **AI** related topic including automation.
-3. Explore **AI Agents** in automation.

-> This blog is a playground for learning and sharing.
+1. This blog is a playground for learning and sharing.
+Capture my thoughts around ever-evolving world of technology.
+2. Share insights on **networking, cloud, automation and AI** related topic.
+3. been testing a various platforms to set up my blog site and so far jekyll chirpy theme is best suit me to set up day to day blog.
+It's easy to use.
+Very clean layout.

 ### How to Chirpy on Github
 1. Use the Template: On the Chirpy Starter page, click the green "Use this template" button and select "Create a new repository".